halon-extras/ip-list/README.md

 ### HSL

 A function called `ip_list_lookup(id, address)` is exported.
 It can be called in any context.
 Below in an example from the connect hook.
+If there is a tag after the IP it will be returned instead of a boolean value.

 ```
 if (ip_list_lookup("ipsum", $arguments["remoteip"]))